Acalvio Logo

 Passive Defense vs Active Defense

-Cyber security defenses can be Passive or Active.
-Passive solutions focus on “Denial”; essentially denying access to an asset when an attack against it is detected.
-Active Defense proactively detects and diverts attacks and engages the adversary to learn the attack Tactics, Techniques, and Procedures (TTPs).
-Active Defense is also about dynamically changing the landscape or the attacker’s perception to detect and mitigate attacks early.
+Cyber security defenses can be passive or active.
+Passive solutions focus on “denial”; essentially denying access to an asset when an attack against it is detected.
+Active Defense cyber security proactively detects and diverts attacks and engages the adversary to learn the attack tactics, techniques, and procedures (TTPs).
+It is also about dynamically changing the network landscape or the attacker’s perception to detect and mitigate attacks early.

 MITRE Engage

-MITRE recently launched MITRE Engage, a knowledge base for Active Defense and adversary engagement.
-Not surprisingly, MITRE Engage features Deception methodologies as the most effective solution for adopting an Active Defense strategy.
-Deception technology has taken the center stage for Active Defense, as deceptions do not affect legitimate traffic and transactions, but are deployed to detect and respond to malicious activities.
+MITRE Engage is a knowledge base for Active Defense and adversary engagement.
+It’s no surprise that MITRE Engage features deception technology as the most effective solution for adopting an Active Defense strategy.
+Deception technology is the perfect choice because deceptions can be used to detect and respond to malicious activities, without affecting legitimate traffic and transactions.

-Cyber Deception detects threats by overlaying a fabric of pervasive deception across the enterprise network.
-Deception is not part of the enterprise business processes and systems.
-Hence any interaction with deception generates a high-fidelity alert.
-This form of threat detection, which can detect even zero-day exploits, is increasingly acknowledged as an important security layer in the fight against cyber attacks.
+Cyber Deception detects threats by overlaying a fabric of pervasive deceptions across the enterprise network.
+Deceptions are not part of the enterprise business processes and systems.
+So, any interaction with a deception generates a high-fidelity alert.
+This form of threat detection, which can detect even zero-day exploits, is increasingly acknowledged as an important cyber security defense layer.

 The state of cyber deception has evolved significantly in the recent years.
-ShadowPlex is a state-of-the-art Distributed Deception Platform (DDP), which can automatically deploy thousands of deceptions corresponding to any network element, across distributed and hybrid enterprise networks.
+ShadowPlex is a state-of-the-art distributed deception platform, which can automatically deploy thousands of deceptions corresponding to any network element, across distributed and hybrid enterprise networks.

 Deception is NOT just Honeypots

-ShadowPlex Cyber Deception provides a comprehensive deception palette that includes Decoys (also called honeypots), Lures, Breadcrumbs and Baits.
-The deceptive assets are blended into and deployed throughout the distributed (and hybrid) network, on the enterprise endpoints and in credential stores such as Active Directory.
-Any attacker access to deception generates a high-fidelity alert.
+ShadowPlex cyber deception provides a comprehensive deception palette that includes decoys (also called honeypots), breadcrumbs, baits, Honey Accounts, and Honeytokens.
+These deceptions are blended into and deployed throughout the distributed (and hybrid) network, on enterprise endpoints, and in credential stores such as Active Directory.
+Legitimate users of the organization will not look for or try to use a deployed deception.
+So, an alert generated by an adversary accessing a deception is a high-fidelity alert.

 Start with Decoy Types